madokscharles/PurrfectSnaps/README.md

 ## Description:
-PurrfectSnap is a delightful web app that brings a daily dose of joy to your screen!
+Purrfect Snap is a delightful web app that brings a daily dose of joy to your screen!
 Choose between adorable cat and dog photos with just a click.
 No repeats – every snap is a new delight.
 Fetching smiles one paw at a time!

 ## Features: